vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

 This code will generate polydisperse residues according to Schulz-Zimm distribution.
-The generated `.psf` files can be used directly with LigninBuilder to generate starting `.psf`, `.pdb` and `.prm` files for running with `NAMD` or `GROMACS`.
+The generated `.psf` files can be used directly with LigninBuilder to generate starting `.psf`, `.pdb` and `.prm` files for running with *NAMD* or *GROMACS* software.
 Although this code is primarily used to generate input files for various types of biomass, it can be used with any protein or polymer complex.

 ## Input Requirements